omaxwell88/oci/ssh-bastion/bastion-ssh/bastion-ssh.md

-# Title of the Lab
+# Lab 1: Generate SSH Keys

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+The SSH (Secure Shell) protocol is a method for secure remote login from one computer to another.
+SSH is commonly used for manages servers and other systems, as it provides a way to access the command line of the remote machine securely

-Estimated Lab Time: -- minutes
+Estimated Lab Time: -- 5 minutes

 ### About <Product/Technology> (Optional)
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
 Keep this section fairly concise.
 If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.